leonitousconforti/tinyburg/packages/core/README.md

 </div>

+## note

+some of this information is outdated since I have moved this project to a monorepo.
+I just haven't updated it yet

 ## About Tinyburg

 Tinyburg is a JavaScript library/API built for the mobile game Tiny Tower by [Nimblebit](http://nimblebit.com/ "Nimblebit").
 The initial desire for creating this library came from wanting to build an application that automatically entered me into the raffle every hour.
 While I am aware that you could achieve some of the same results by running Tiny Tower on your computer with an emulator like blue stacks and writing a simple script to make your mouse enter the raffle every hour, that really wasn't as exciting/what I really wanted to do.
 Some notable projects I found on GitHub that take this approach include [Cydia--Script-TinyTowerBot](https://github.com/egold555/Cydia--Script-TinyTowerBot), [TinyClicker](https://github.com/filadog/TinyClicker),